gonespy/bstormps3/MARADNS_DEADWOOD.md

-The following instructions assume you are running maradns & deadwood on the same Windows PC.
+The following instructions assume you are running maradns & deadwood on the same Windows PC as Gonespy.